ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 ## GO!

 Start the IOC as normal by running `runIOC.bat st.cmd`.
 If everything's hooked up correctly, you should see a `Client connected` message in the emulated device console.
-At the time of writing, Plankton emulators don't echo requests from the client, but this should be implemented soon.
+At the time of writing, Lewis emulators don't echo requests from the client, but this should be implemented soon.
 With any luck, the data from the emulator should then be updated to your PVs.

 ## Troubleshooting

 We haven't done much with emulators yet, so not much has gone wrong, so please add to this section as you can.

 * Telnet server is running, but is not receiving any data from the IOC: Is your st.cmd correct?
 Try removing the 4 `< $(IOCSTARTUP)...` lines, and the `drvAsyn{IP,Serial}PortConfigure` lines and run `runIOC.bat st.cmd`.
 Are you getting any error or warning messages?
 Sort those out first.
-* When connecting to a Plankton emulator via a Telnet client such as PuTTY, beware that Telnet uses `\r\n` as a terminator.
+* When connecting to a Lewis emulator via a Telnet client such as PuTTY, beware that Telnet uses `\r\n` as a terminator.
 If your emulator interface has a different one (like for the `linkam_t95`), the protocol won't work.
 You could temporarily use the Telnet terminator instead.
 Note also that PuTTY sends some extra characters at the start of the communication, so the very first command you send probably won't work.